EdgE790/OpenManga/README.md

 - translation
 - source with manga

-please add and create pull request
+please add and create a pull request

 It will be MUCH faster